hbrobotics/hbrc_ros_robot_platform/electrical/master_board/README.md

 * Morpho Connectors:
   The Nucleo-144 has two Morpho connectors are called CN11 and CN12, each of which is a 2x35 pin connector.
+  In general, the Morpho connectors connect to almost (but not quite all) of the associated STM32F microcontroller mounted on the Nucleo-144 board.
   The Nucleo-144 board ships without having either of the CN11 and CN12 connectors populated.
+  It is necessary to solder connectors for CN11 and CN12.
   The master PCB sits under the Nucleo-144 and uses two female 2x35 headers to connect to the Nucleo-144 Morpho connectors.
-  The Nucleo-144 is sufficiently big that it needs to positioned above the drive motors.
+  For the HR2, the Nucleo-144 is sufficiently big that it needs to positioned above the HR2 drive motors.
-  For this reason, the Nucleo-144 needs long pins to bridge the distance between the CN11/CN12 connectors to the master PCB.
+  For this reason, the Nucleo-144 needs long pins to bridge the distance between the CN11/CN12 connectors and to the master PCB.
   This is accomplished with two 2x35 male "wire-wrap" pin headers that are soldered to the bottom of the Nucleo-144 in CN11 and CN12.
+  (Wire-wrap was a popular technology for prototyping electronics back in the 70's and 80's and it is still used occasionally to this day.)
+  The Morpho connectors are dedicated to be used to connect the Nucleo-144 to the master PCB.

 * Zio Connectors:
   The Nucleo-144 has four Zio female pin connectors are called CN7 through CN10.